dalinkstone/dalinkstone/README.md

 ### I work on growing the docker user base.

 ### 🛠️ Current `outside of work` project:
-- Exploring a universal CDC tool that for MySQL and PostGres databases
+- Exploring a universal CDC tool for MySQL and PostGres databases

 ### 🛠️ Things I am *currently* working on `at work`:
 - Collect BDR team metrics to determine where BDRs can improve their cold emails